the-vtex-files/the-vtex-files.github.io/the-sand-mines.md

 are there the 'dead people stored?' in storage, is there charlies heart as well? they are the resources for making capital.

 sand ecology /mining quartz made of magma or hot hydrothermal veins fulgurite  'petrified lightning' is a glass tube formed when electricity strikes sand (is glass just heated sand?) also from atomic blasts, meteor strikes, high-voltage devices falling onto the ground (what is that a plane??) just heat basically?? heat is energy, or?  hollow with rough exterior and smooth interior.  sand = silicon dioxide. (is this diff from silicon??) melted sand= lechatelierite.= amorphous material an

+ but they still need so much spice for the electricity they use.
 In Vardoz, an autonomous region, where business can flourish like it's built on sand, the structure is in constant flow.
 Before a complex is even finished, it gets abandoned.
 they mine both spice and bitcoin.